debayangeo/debayangeo.github.io/_posts/2026-05-11-understanding-football-using-pca.md

 <img width="450" height="350" alt="LoadingsMatrix" src="https://github.com/user-attachments/assets/6df467dc-4e3c-4a83-9660-7c6d5139166f" />

 PC1 has a strong positive dependence on W and GF, and a strong negative dependence on L and GA.
-This is the strongest pattern in the league: on average, teams that score more goals and concede fewer, win more and lose less.
+This is the strongest pattern in the league: on average, teams that score more goals and concede fewer, win more and lose less (note that the number of matches is fixed).
 Makes sense, right?
 PC1 discovers this pattern and clumps all of these four columns into a single PC.

 PC2 is heavily dominated by D, the only major leftover pattern in the data.
 In fact, PC2 -- by nature -- isn't much different from the D column of our dataset.